The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead of surgery.

 After your child is asleep, the cardiologist starts the catheterization.

-During the catheterization, having a pager with you means you can wait anywhere in the hospital that is comfortable for you.
+We give you a pager to carry during the catheterization, which means you can wait anywhere in the hospital that is comfortable for you.
 A nice place to wait is the Family Resource Center on level 7 in the River zone.

 How long does it take?